Published 20:24 IST, September 26th 2019

 A national wave of opioid abuse

 Pettit, who was charged in federal court on Sept.
-4, has t yet entered a plea, and his attorney has declined comment.
+4, has not yet entered a plea, and his attorney has declined comment.
 He’s scheduled to be arraigned Oct.
-10. Miller’s rhymes included a frank discussion of his depression and drug use, earning him fans among some of biggest names in hip-hop.
+10. Miller’s rhymes included a frank discussion of his depression and drug use, earning him fans among some of the biggest names in hip-hop.

 Advertisement

 A Pittsburgh native whose real name was Malcolm James Myers McCormick, Miller was also in a two-year relationship with singer Ariana Grande that ended earlier in 2018.
-After his death, she posted an affectionate video of him on her Instagram p and released a song, “Thank U Next,” that lovingly mentioned him.
-Miller is among musicians whose deaths have been linked in recent years to a national wave of opioid abuse.
-Prince died in 2016 when he took counterfeit pills laced with fentanyl that looked like a generic version of painkiller Vicodin.
+After his death, she posted an affectionate video of him on her Instagram page and released a song, “Thank U Next,” that lovingly mentioned him.
+Miller is among the musicians whose deaths have been linked in recent years to a national wave of opioid abuse.
+Prince died in 2016 when he took counterfeit pills laced with fentanyl that looked like a generic version of the painkiller Vicodin.

 20:06 IST, September 26th 2019